 Licensed Psychotherapist & Trauma-Informed Coach

-I did not become an expert in my field specializing in trauma with a successful practice simply by textbooks alone.
+I did not become an expert in my field specializing in trauma with a successful private therapy practice simply by textbooks alone.

 My childhood was saturated with adversity, trauma and chaos.
 I saw and experienced it all: poverty, addiction, sexual abuse, single parenthood, domestic violence, chronic illness, you name it, I’ve likely been there.